Show All Answers

 For additional information on the False Alarm Reduction Program click here.

 A water quality buffer is a naturally vegetated area adjacent to a water body to protect water quality.
-Find out more information about water quality buffers and what is allowed/not allowed in a buffer from Mecklenburg County's Water Quality Buffer Implementation Guidelines.
+Find out more information about water quality buffers.

 Conditional Zoning Applications